Amy Nimr: Artistic career

 Her early paintings (pre-Art and Liberty) depicted aspects of life that were specific to Egypt while using traditional European techniques such as chiaroscuro.
 Many of her early painting consisted of portraits of Nubians, Bedouins from when she visited Upper Egypt and nude portraits of women from Nubia, Sudan, and Sub-Saharan Africa.
 She also painted still lifes, religious scenes and images of Egypt's Jewish community.
 Her style would take a turn in the mid-1940s when, in 1943, she suffered a traumatic experience.
 While at a picnic in the Saqqara desert with her husband and son Micky, her son was killed by a landmine.
 She took a break from painting but when she returned to it, her paintings consisted of corpses, skeletons, disfigured bodies.
 This was probably in response to the aftermath of World War II as well as the effects of British colonial violence in Egypt.
 In the mid-1940s, she exhibited these extremely dark and surrealist works at the Exposition de l'Art Indépendant which received great praise.
-In 1945, she wrote a literary critique on the Alexandria-born Greek poet, Constantine Cavafy for the surrealist war poetry journal titled Personal Landscape started up by the writer Lawrence Durrell and Robin Fedden, an English professor at Cairo University.
+In 1945, she wrote a literary critique on the Alexandria-born Greek poet Constantine P. Cavafy for the surrealist war poetry journal Personal Landscape which was started by Lawrence Durrell and Robin Fedden.
 She was the only Egyptian surrealist to contribute to the journal.

-After the Egyptian Revolution in 1952 (also known as the Free Officers Movement), the Suez Crisis in 1956 and the rise of Egyptian nationalism, Nimr and her husband, like several other Art and Liberty members, were forced to leave Egypt.
+After the 1952 Egyptian Revolution, the Suez Crisis in 1956 and the rise of Egyptian nationalism, Nimr and her husband, like several other Art and Liberty members, were forced to leave Egypt.
 They settled in Paris where she would remain for the rest of her life.
 In the 1950s, like her fellow Art and Liberty member Ramses Younan, Nimr's work became exclusively abstract.
 "Her last known exhibition was held at the Galerie de Marignan in Paris in 1961."
 On 24 January 1974, she died in Paris.